brentvollebregt/monopoly-money/README.md

 The base of this application is completed, there are just a few more cosmetic goals I'm aiming for:

-- Passing go button in banker [settings, player dropdown, send]
-  - Settings is a local storage value of the amount to send
-  - The past go amount is shown above: "Past Go (\$2,000,000)"
 - Show most recent transactions on from/to tiles
   - Coloured values in brackets - e.g. (-\$500,000)
   - Timeout?
 Use a hook?
 The hook can look at the most recent transaction time and set a timeout when to remove them or not to display at all?